ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 > Eli: Parfit is looking for a action related concept that is parallel to reason vs evidence for belief.
 But there's highly likely that there's no such concept.

+To eli: I think you admitted earlier that it's not fully rational to do way 3 when you have 5 ways to walk down the street; So I think what Parfit mean by "rational" is what you mean by "fully rational".
+And what you mean by "rational" somewhat cut through Parfit's terminology: it's neither "rational", not "less-than-rational".
+Arguably it's something in between.

 #### 1 Normative Reasons
 ##### **Reasons**: fundamental